terra-money/terra.js/README.md

 Terra.js can be used in Node.js, as well as inside the browser.
 Please check the [docs](https://docs.terra.money/docs/develop/sdks/terra-js/README.html) for notes on how to get up and running.

 ### Getting blockchain data
 :exclamation: terra.js can connect both legacy and current network.
-If you want to communicate legacy chain, you have to set legacy as true
+If you want to communicate legacy chain, you have to set legacy as `true`.
 ```ts
 import { LCDClient, Coin } from '@terra-money/terra.js';